Facebook diversifies board with American Express CEO

 "I've been trying to recruit Ken for years," CEO and co-founder Mark Zuckerberg said in a statement Thursday.
 "He has unique expertise in areas I believe Facebook needs to learn and improve — customer service, direct commerce and building a trusted brand."
 Zuckerberg also noted Chenault's strong sense of social mission.

-Chenault, chairman and CEO of American Express since 2001, in February joins a board that includes Netflix CEO Reed Hastings, venture capitalist Marc Andreessen, entrepreneur and early Facebook investor Peter Thiel, as well as Facebook COO Sheryl Sandberg.
+Chenault, chairman and CEO of American Express since 2001, in February will join a board that includes Netflix CEO Reed Hastings, venture capitalist Marc Andreessen, entrepreneur and early Facebook investor Peter Thiel, as well as Facebook COO Sheryl Sandberg.

 People outside tech have noticed the disparity.
 In October, Reps.
 Barbara Lee from California and G.K.
 Butterfield from North Carolina— members of the Congressional Black Caucus— visited Silicon Valley to meet with companies like Facebook and Twitter about increasing representation all the way up to the board level.